powderflask/cms-imagekit/README.rst

 Future
 ------
-As a future enhancement, I'm hoping to add ability to define new Presets through the Django Admin interface.
+It should be possible to add ability to define new Presets through the Django Admin interface.

 Kudos